-Formaldehyde which in the living room can be released from cigarette smoke, wallpaper, wall paint, varnish, curtains, many glue sorts found in particleboard, MDF and certain carpets (less than 2 years old).
+Formaldehyde is a colorless gas with a pungent odor used in industry to produce building materials and house hold products.
+The formaldehyde can be released from cigarette smoke, wallpaper, wall paint, varnish, curtains, many glue sorts found in particleboard, MDF and certain carpets (less than 2 years old).

 Benzene is found in some plastics, fabrics, pesticides, cigarette smoke and ink.

 Trichlorethylene or TCE molecules is so dangerous to our health that it is forbidden to use in the private sector.
 It is mostly now found in specialised dry cleaning and some printed material.